What Are the Mandatory Statutory Penalties for a DWI?

 - Forfeiture of a driver’s license until the installation of an interlock ignition device is complete – the interlock ignition device must be installed for at least three months

 - A minimum of six hours a day for two consecutive days in an Intoxicated Driver Resource Center

 - An insurance surcharge assessed against your automobile for $1,000 per year for three years

 If an offender’s BAC is .10% up to .15%, the penalties are more severe.
 The fine is increased to an amount of up to $500, and the period of required interlock ignition device is increased to between seven months and one year.
 If the BAC is .15% or higher, there is also a mandatory forfeiture of driving privileges for 4 to 6 months.

 Second offenses are punished more harshly.
-According to New Jersey Statute Section 39:4-50(a)(2), a second-offense DWI within 10 years of a previous violation will result in incarceration period of not less than 48 consecutive hours and not more than 90 days, 30 hours of community service, the requirement that an ignition interlock device be installed and paid for a period of 2 to 4 years, and a license suspension period of 1 to 2 years.
+According to New Jersey Statute Section 39:4-50(a)(2), a second-offense DWI within 10 years of a previous violation will result in an incarceration period of not less than 48 consecutive hours and not more than 90 days, 30 hours of community service, the requirement that an ignition interlock device is installed and paid for a period of 2 to 4 years, and a license suspension period of 1 to 2 years.

 Refusal to submit to a breath test